 On a practical level, the work of the MCC has taken different forms over time.
 For many years, the identity of the MCC was defined primarily through its retail outlet (Craftspace) and attached gallery.
 Following the closure of that space in 2006 and a period of reorganization by its board of directors, MCC programming resumed in 2008.
 Since that time, the MCC has focused on producing excellent craft-centred programming in partnership with galleries and arts organizations across the province.
 Regular exhibitions, mentorship opportunities, artist talks and lectures, studio visits, workshops, and retail sales events have formed the core of MCC’s recent programme offerings.
 Members also benefit from networking, information sharing, and promotional reach made possible through the MCC’s many events, workshops, and social media initiatives.

 - Keith OliverPresident

 - Shelley McCaffertyMember at Large

 - Tammy Sutherland Director (staff)

-- Jessica Hodgson Administrative and Programme Coordinator (staff)
+- Jessica Hodgson Administrative and Communications Coordinator (staff)